Level: Certificate Course

 - Basic tool kit: (not compulsory)

-- Tuition fee includes the use of studio tools.
+- Tuition fee includes the use of studio tools only

 We reserve the right to change program content and materials when it becomes necessary.
 We reserve the right to withhold certification until full payment is received.